 Now, all that needs to be done is that trainers, behaviorists and dog professionals everywhere work to educate and encourage all dog owners to PLEASE, PLEASE STOP DOING THIS:

 - Horowitz A. Disambiguating the “guilty look”: Salient prompts to a familiar dog behavior.
 Behavioural Processes 2009; 81:447-452.

 - Hecht J, Miklosi A, Gacsi M. Behavioral assessment and owner perceptions of behaviors associated with guilty in dogs.
 Applied Animal Behavior Science 2012; 139:134-142.

 - Ostojic L, Tkalcic M, Clayton N. ARe owners’ reports of their dogs’ “guilty look” influenced by the dogs’ action and evidence of the misdeed?
 Behavioural Processes 2015; 111:97-100.

 Interested in more dog training and behavior myth-busting?
-See Linda Case’s newest book – “Dog Smart: Evidence-based Training with The Science Dog“!
+See Linda Case’s book – “Dog Smart: Evidence-based Training with The Science Dog“!